jayfiled/webSite/src/pages/BlogArticles/August18/CodeTimeLine-2-07-11pm.md

 ---
 path: "/timelineCode"
-date: "2018-08-18T11:46:33.962Z"
+date: "2018-10-07"
-title: "My coding timeline"
+title: 📌"My coding timeline"
 ---

+**October**
+- [Feeling down about no coding progress over the last few weeks.](/timepoor) But should be able to start stringing more time together this month

 **September**
 - Started looking into WordPress & WooCommerce for a friend who asked me to do up a website with e-commerce.
 - Focussed on really *understanding* JS, instead of getting ahead of myself.
 - [Added all my notes from the JS fundamentals course I did to a website](https://jayfiled.github.io/JScheat/) so I can use it as a quick reference and exercise review.
 - Finished [JS fundamentals with Mosh](https://www.udemy.com/javascript-basics-for-beginners).
 (I really wish this course just kept going.. )
-- Started [hack reactor's](https://prep.hackreactor.com/p/hack-reactor-prep) (the only bootcamp I could find that uses full stack JavaScript) bootcamp prep, which pointed me down the prerequisit path of:
+- Started [hack reactor's](https://prep.hackreactor.com/p/hack-reactor-prep) (the only bootcamp I could find that uses full stack JavaScript) bootcamp prep, which pointed me down the prerequisite path of:
 - [Udacity's JS course](https://www.udacity.com/course/intro-to-javascript--ud803)
 - [JavaScript for Cats](http://jsforcats.com/) 🐱‍💻 (their callback function and async explanation gave me a lightbulb moment)
 - 📚 [Eloquent JavaScript](http://eloquentjavascript.net/) (I really do prefer reading physical books)